ESP32-S3-WROOM-1 16N8

 // BADGE SPEC

 The badge is an ESP32-S3 wearable with OLED, LED matrix, face buttons, analog joystick, IMU, haptics, IR, FatFS storage, and an embedded MicroPython runtime.
+Public KiCad source, fabrication outputs, mechanical references, and artwork are included in the repository hardware package.

 Dual-core 240 MHz module with 16 MB flash and 8 MB PSRAM.